What Does it Mean to Study Language Studies?

 Translation & Interpretation Careers

 Interpreters and translators enable the cross-cultural communication that is crucial in today's society.
-Translators are most in demand for the languages referred to as "PFIGS"--Portuguese, French, Italian, German, and Spanish, and the principal Asian languages--Chinese, Japanese, and Korean.
+A few of the common languages interpreters are used for are the group of languages referred to as "PFIGS" -- Portuguese, French, Italian, German and Spanish -- and the principal Asian languages -- Chinese, Japanese and Korean.

 Using a Language Degree in the Business World

 Even with the growing popularity of English as the unofficial language of business, it's to your great advantage to be proficient in the language of your potential business associates.
 By knowing their language, you gain a deeper understanding of their culture and customs and have a clearer view of how your business fits in with their needs.
 Reading their newspapers, trade publications, or viewing their popular media via satellite can give you an advantage in understanding their environment and how it affects their opinions.